-19.2 Player Selection and Participation
+20.2 Player Selection and Participation

-(A) Competition representative Teams shall participate in inter-league Matches as directed by the League and sanctioned by AFL NSW/ACT from time to time.

-- (B) The League shall have first call on the services of all Players for its representative Matches and representative training sessions. - (C) Any Player who, without reasonable cause and without the written approval of the League, does not make themself available or declines selection for representative training sessions and Matches, may automatically be suspended for the next two (2) Matches in which the Player's Club is participating immediately subsequent to the representative Match concerned. - (D) Any Player who declares themselves unavailable because of injury or illness must, at the request of the League, provide medical evidence to support the injury or illness, or make themselves available for a medical examination by a medical practitioner of the League's choice. - (E) Any Player who fails to attend a scheduled representative training session of which they have been properly notified must: - (i) submit an explanation to the CMC; and - (ii) if in the opinion of the CMC the Player's explanation is unacceptable, such Player may be dealt with as the League thinks fit. - (F) Subject to Rule 19.1, the League will determine the process for selection of Players in the representative Team. - (G) Except in exceptional circumstances as approved by the CMC, Players selected in a representative Team will not be permitted to play with their Club on the same weekend of the representative Match where the representative Match is played earlier than a Club Match; and - (i) any Player who takes part in a Match in violation of this Rule shall be liable for further disqualification; and - (ii) the Team with which the Player participates may lose any Competition points gained and their Club may be fined up to two hundred and fifty (250) dollars.
+- (A) Competition representative Teams shall participate in inter-league Matches as directed by the League and sanctioned by AFL NSW/ACT from time to time. - (B) The League shall have first call on the services of all Players for its representative Matches and representative training sessions. - (C) Any Player who, without reasonable cause and without the written approval of the League, does not make themself available or declines selection for representative training sessions and Matches, may automatically be suspended for the next two (2) Matches in which the Player's Club is participating immediately subsequent to the representative Match concerned. - (D) Any Player who declares themselves unavailable because of injury or illness must, at the request of the League, provide medical evidence to support the injury or illness, or make themselves available for a medical examination by a medical practitioner of the League's choice. - (E) Any Player who fails to attend a scheduled representative training session of which they have been properly notified must: - (i) submit an explanation to the CMC; and - (ii) if in the opinion of the CMC the Player's explanation is unacceptable, such Player may be dealt with as the League thinks fit. - (F) Subject to Rule 20.1, the League will determine the process for selection of Players in the representative Team. - (G) Except in exceptional circumstances as approved by the CMC, Players selected in a representative Team will not be permitted to play with their Club on the same weekend of the representative Match where the representative Match is played earlier than a Club Match; and - (i) any Player who takes part in a Match in violation of this Rule shall be liable for further disqualification; and - (ii) the Team with which the Player participates may lose any Competition points gained and their Club may be fined up to two hundred and fifty (250) dollars. - (H) The Competition Management Committee will schedule Representative Fixtures each season in Age Groups to encourage maximum participation in their absolute discretion. - (I) The Competition Management Committee will appoint Representative Sub-Committees to assist with the administration of the Representative Program.
+These committees will report to the Competition Management Committee and are not authorised to make decisions on behalf of the Competition Management Committee or the Board.